 sys times have reamined approximately the same, the

 real time has dropped by a factor of almost two.
 This makes sense since we're using two processes.
 Scaling to four processes while halving the list size for comparison gives the following output (under the assumption that you have at least four cores!):

 List processing complete. real 0m0.540s user 0m1.792s sys 0m0.269s

 This is an approximate 3.8x speed-up with four processes.
 However, we must be careful of generalising this to larger, more complex programs.
 Data transfer, hardware cache-levels and other issues will almost certainly reduce this sort of performance gain in "real" codes.

 In later articles we will be modifying the Event-Driven Backtester to use parallel techniques in order to improve the ability to carry out multi-dimensional parameter optimisation studies.

-Mike is the founder of QuantStart and has been involved in the quantitative finance industry for the last four years, primarily as a quant developer and later as a quant trader consulting for hedge funds.
+Mike is the founder of QuantStart and has been involved in the quantitative finance industry for the last five years, primarily as a quant developer and later as a quant trader consulting for hedge funds.